mestocks/pqgen/README.md

 make install
 ```

-If **librawk** has been installed in a non-standard location then you may need to use './configure --prefix=<path/to/dir>'.
-Admin permissions may be required for the final installation step.
+The installation path can be changed using './configure --prefix=<path/to/dir>'.
+Admin permissions may be required for the 'make install' step.